chollenbeck/rad_haplotyper/README.md

             Excludes loci with more than the specified number of SNPs [Default: No filter]

+    -h, --hap_count
+            Excludes loci with more than the specified number of haplotypes relative to number of SNPs.
+Excluding forces other than mutation (i.e. recombination) the maximum number of haplotypes should be one more than the number of SNPs at the locus.
+The value provided is the number of haplotypes allowed in excess of the number of SNPs, which allows that mechanisms other than mutation may have influenced the number of haplotypes in the population.
+            [Default: 100]

     -x, --threads
-            Run in parallel acress individuals with a specified number of threads
+            Run in parallel across individuals with a specified number of threads

     -n, --indels